Manzanar: Manzanar Riot

 Although most quietly accepted their fate during World War II, there was some resistance in the camps.
 Poston, Heart Mountain, Topaz, and Tule Lake each had civil disturbances about wage differences, black marketing of sugar, food shortages, intergenerational friction, rumors of "informers" reporting to the camp administration or the FBI, and other issues.
 The most serious incident occurred at Manzanar on December 5–6, 1942 (with some of the actions on both sides carrying over into the following days), and became known as the "Manzanar Revolt" or "Manzanar Riot".

-Some of the tension that precipitated the riot was related to work availability and the pay of those jobs, with Nisei and members of the JACL getting preferential treatment.
-After several months of tension between those who supported the Japanese American Citizens League (JACL) and a group of Kibei (Japanese Americans educated in Japan), rumors spread that sugar and meat shortages were the result of black marketing by camp administrators.
+Some of the tension that precipitated the riot was related to work availability and the pay of those jobs, with Nisei and members of the Japanese American Citizens League (JACL) getting preferential treatment.
+After several months of tension between those who supported the JACL and a group of Kibei (Japanese Americans educated in Japan), rumors spread that sugar and meat shortages were the result of black marketing by camp administrators.
 To make matters worse, JACL leader Fred Tayama was beaten by six masked men on the evening of December 5.
 Harry Ueno, the leader of the Kitchen Workers Union, and two others suspected of involvement, were arrested.
 The other two suspects were questioned and released, but Ueno was removed from Manzanar.

 About 200 internees met on the morning of December 6 in the gardens at the Block 22 mess hall to discuss what they should do, and another meeting was scheduled for a few hours later.
 Between two and four thousand people gathered at the meeting where they listened to speeches and chose five people to present their grievances to the camp director.
 The crowd decided to follow the five representatives, which caused the camp director to tell the military police to muster in order to be available to control the crowd.
 The five representatives demanded that Ueno be released, but the camp director did not immediately agree.